Truman Capote

 Richard Avedon, 1955, Gelatin Silver Print

-This is the first of two photographs Avedon took of Truman Capote, and here the young writer is held entirely apart from frail, mundane humanity.
-With performative insouciance, Capote appears caught up in his own reveries – he is sensual, young, and untouched by the grittiness of life that he engaged in his oeuvre.
-The portrait that Avedon would take of Truman almost twenty years later is not so indulgent – every wrinkle is visible, every sleepless night gathered in his tired gaze.
+This is the first of two photographs Avedon took of Truman Capote throughout his lifetime.
+The shot indulges the young writer's performative insouciance, as Avedon's lens fixes him miles beyond mundanity.
+Capote is young, sensual, and unsullied by the grittiness of life he would go on to engage in his oeuvre.
+The portrait taken of the auteur almost twenty years later is not so charitable – every wrinkle is visible, every sleepless night gathered in his tired gaze.
 But here, when the celebrity is just thirty, that future is only a distant possibility, not yet immortalized in word or pigment.